mickgraham/google-cybersecurity-professional-certificate/1. Foundations of Cybersecurity/Module 3 - Protect Against Threats Risks and Vulnerabilities/README.md

 **Security governance:** Practices that help support, define, and direct security efforts of an organization

 **Sensitive personally identifiable information (SPII):** A specific type of PII that falls under stricter handling guidelines

-## Additional Resources

-* The [NIST Cybersecurity Framework](https://www.nist.gov/cyberframework) (CSF) and the [NIST Risk Management Framework](https://csrc.nist.gov/projects/risk-management/about-rmf) (RMF) are frameworks that are important for security professionals to be familiar with to help keep organizations and the people they serve safe.
-* To learn more about specific scenarios and ethical concerns from an international perspective, review updates provided in the  [Tallinn Manual online](https://ccdcoe.org/research/tallinn-manual/).